Hound Labs, Inc. Announces Results from Second Clinical Study with the University of California, San Francisco

 This is the second clinical study using Hound Labs’ breath capture technology conducted at UCSF by Dr. Kara Lynch, co-director of the Clinical Chemistry and Toxicology Laboratory at San Francisco General Hospital and Associate Professor of Laboratory Medicine at UCSF.
 The latest study measured the breath of 20 participants over the course of three hours, sampling each participant’s breath a total of nine times.
 Participants included men and women who are frequent and infrequent marijuana smokers.
-Results from the second study build on the findings of the first clinical study conducted with UCSF by quantifying the ultra-low sensitivity needed to measure THC in breath at one pg/L in order to measure recent marijuana use throughout the peak impairment window of two to three hours after smoking.
+Results from the second study build on the findings of the first clinical study conducted with UCSF by quantifying the ultra-low sensitivity needed to measure THC in breath at one pg/L in order to measure recent marijuana use two to three hours after smoking.

 “In our studies, we discovered that THC rapidly moves from blood into breath and consistently appears in breath in very low concentrations for two to three hours,” said Dr. Lynch.
 “The ability to capture breath and measure such low concentrations of molecules represents a significant breakthrough and we hope to continue to collaborate with Hound Labs on clinical studies to advance the field of breath diagnostics.”

 “After years of research and development, we are excited to have validated the Hound science and technology that will advance our collective understanding of THC in breath.”

 – Dr. Mike Lynn, CEO and co-founder of Hound Labs